keithvanAntwerp/data-engineering-projects/udacity-data-engineering-nano-degree/project1-ETL-OLAP-star-schema/README.md

 The analytics team wanted a **PostgreSQL**
 OLAP database schema and ETL pipeline optimized for song play analysis.

-This is essentially a mini data mart that links data from referenced in this paper: [The Million Song Data Set](http://www.ee.columbia.edu/~dpwe/pubs/McFeeBEL12-MSDC.pdf) to the simulated log files.
+This is essentially a mini data mart that links artist and song data from [The Million Song Data Set] (http://millionsongdataset.com/) to simulated application event logs.

 ## Summary of Extract, Transform, Load: ETL flow

 1. **Extract** data from 2 collections of *JSON* files.
-Local directory structure and paths are provided.

-2. **Transform** data into form according to a OLAP star schema optimized for songplay analysis.
+2. **Transform** data into an OLAP star schema optimized for songplay analysis.

 3. **Load** in to customized _PostgreSQL Version ?_ database.